So, it’s time for the monthly treat that is period pain.

 All this can cause cramping and pain.

 Note: Period cramps that are especially severe could be caused by an underlying health condition, such as endometriosis.
-So if that sounds like your experience, it’s a good idea to get in touch with your doctor.
+So if that sounds like your experience, we encourage you to get in touch with your doctor.

 What drinks should you drink on your period?